Name: Christina McFadden

 What advice do you have for families transitioning to Petawawa?

-Be open to new things and people (Petawawa has an amazingly supportive community), get out of the house and explore the area and the services available, start volunteering (!) and most importantly keep up a positive attitude, even when the road gets rocky…
+Be open to new things and people, get out of the house and explore the area, start volunteering and get a dog if you don’t already have one J

-What is your favorite thing about living in the area?
+What is your favourite thing about living in the area?
 What is your favourite thing to do in the winter?
 The summer?

-Leave us with a few more words of wisdom – what is your favorite quote?
+Leave us with a few words of wisdom -- what is your favourite quote?